(03) 8832 8005

 Every product page should hit these on-page SEO fundamentals before you worry about backlinks.

 Here is a secret most Shopify SEO guides miss: your collection pages often have more ranking potential than your individual product pages.
 Why?
 Because collection pages target broader category-level keywords that get more search volume, and they naturally have more content (multiple products, descriptions, and internal links).
+For more on optimising these pages specifically, check out our collection page design guide.

 Optimise your collection pages by: